Invarion/invarion-docs/docs/rapidplan/the-tools-palette/the-marker-tools/the-vms-board.md

 ## Editing a VMS Board

-To edit a placed board, simply double click on it and the form will reappear allowing you to make your changes.
+To edit a placed board, simply **Double click** on it and the form will reappear allowing you to make your changes.